theKashey/react-focus-lock/README.md

 [ReachUI](https://ui.reach.tech/),
 [SmoothUI](https://smooth-ui.smooth-code.com/),
 [Storybook](https://storybook.js.org/)
-and we will do out best to earn your trust to!
+and we will do our best to earn your trust too!

 # Features
  - no keyboard control, everything is done watching a __focus behavior__, not emulating it.
 Thus works always and everywhere.
  - React __Portals__ support.
 Even if some data is in outer space - it is [still in lock](https://github.com/theKashey/react-focus-lock/issues/19).
  - _Scattered_ locks, or focus lock groups - you can setup different isolated locks, and _tab_ from one to another.
  - Controllable isolation level.

 > 💡 __focus__ locks is only the first part, there are also __scroll lock__ and __text-to-speech__ lock
 you have to use to really "lock" the user.